skhrg/Penn-Summer-Computing-Training/5_Git_Overview/README.md

 You can tell git to do this by calling `git pull --rebase`.

 If the changes are on shared files I recommend merging.
-This is the default behavior of `push`.
+This is the default behavior of `pull`.

 ### Resolving Merge Conflicts
 Sometimes git will fail to merge properly and ask you to resolve the conflicts manually.